 It’s Day 2 in London and this means we’re in a different part of the city, taking in new sights and trying to cram in as much as possible so you can see the best things to see in London in 2 days.

-Breakfast: The day starts with to-go breakfast from somewhere like Cafe Nero, which serves muffins, breakfast sandwiches and croissants for you to eat as you go.
+The day starts with to-go breakfast from somewhere like Café Nero, which serves muffins, breakfast sandwiches and croissants for you to eat as you go.

 The reason you’re eating on the go-this morning is because you have a jam-packed day that should start early!